gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 You beckon us to go deeper

-Seek darçan in your väëé
+Seek darśan in your vānī

 The immortal feature of yours